 Do you ever write something down in your to-do list after you’ve already done it, just so that you can have the satisfaction of marking that triumphant checkmark?
 I, for one, love keeping track of my schedule and tasks in a paper planner because there is really nothing like it—as goal-setting queen Lara Casey always says, there is power in handwriting.

 Whether you’re an office-working mom, a work-from-home mom, a stay-at-home mom, or a combination of all three, chances are, you’ve got tasks, reminders, schedules, appointments, birthdays, deadlines, meal plans, and assignments coming at you from all directions, and having somewhere to write them all down can help keep you organized.
-With that in mind, we’ve rounded up our favourite new agendas for the August 2019-July 2020 calendar year, for all the mamas out there who like to plan according to the school year, rather than the classic January-December calendar year.
+With that in mind, we’ve rounded up our favourite new agendas for the 2020 calendar year, for all the mamas out there who like to plan.

-This planner from Indigo Paper has an elegant floral pattern on the cover and an extra-large format, making it the perfect desk companion.
+Planners from Indigo Paper have an extra-large format, making it the perfect desk companion.
 Inside, you will find monthly and weekly layouts to help you plan out your schedule.
-Each week has a two-page spread: on the left, a breakdown of each day gives you space to jot down important dates and appointments, and on the right page, there is a handy space designated for taking notes, jotting down to-do lists and reminders, and setting a weekly goal.
+Each week has space to jot down important dates and appointments, space designated for taking notes, jotting down to-do lists and reminders, and setting a weekly goal.

 Simplified by Emily Ley